takemobiteam/takemobi-test.github.io/docs/index.md

-The endpoint **GET /tui-cps/v1/messages** can be used to retrieve a complete set of possible error messages, across all categories.
+The endpoint **GET /tui-cps/v1/messages** can be used to retrieve a complete set of possible messages that may be sent via AWS SNS.

 ### Invalid Messages